SEARCH THIS BLOG

 Wine: The Wines of Pio Cesare

-I'd like to introduce you to my friend Joe, who is in my Italian class and who also writes a very entertaining column on wine.
+Joe, who is in my Italian class, writes a very entertaining column on wine.
 The column is called Annechino on Vino.
 I love Joe's columns...
 He always makes me feel like I'm right there, traveling through Italy with him.
 This column is about an extra day he had in Piemonte, and how he spent it visiting the vineyard of the Pio Cesare company.
 I'll print the first half of Joe's column today, and the second part, about the Pio Cesare wines, tomorrow.

 With Joe's permission, I give you Piedmont Picks: